ethereum-optimism/optimism/components/rollup_node/README.md

 **Both** update their coupled execution-engine with L2 blocks and fork-choice instructions, to maintain their view of the rollup state.

-Optionally the sequencer(s) may share the L2 blocks via the L2 p2p network before the L1 can confirm them, which verifiers can optionally use to sync to the very tip (marked "unsafe" in JSON-RPC) of the rollup.
+Optionally the sequencer(s) may share the L2 blocks via the L2 p2p network before the L1 can confirm them, which verifiers can optionally use to sync to the very tip of the rollup.
-This enables permissionless L1-like latency for users, but not canonical until available on the L1.
+This enables permissionless L1-like latency for users, but not the default until available on the L1.

+The User JSON-RPC exposes these levels of confirmation, matching the labels in the [Engine API specifications][engine-forkchoice-unsafe-safe-finalized]:
+- `unsafe`: when the data is not yet on L1, but known through L2 P2P propagation
+- `safe` ("latest" is an alias to this): when the data has been seen to be published to L1, but not undisputed yet
+- `finalized`: when the data is irreversibly canonical

 ## Services